 Boat excursions, which last from 4 to 6.5 hours, are available through Colorado River Discovery; phone (928) 645-9175 or (888) 522-6644.
 The tours begin near the Glen Canyon Dam and conclude at Lees Ferry.
 One-day raft trips on the Colorado River below the dam can be arranged in Page.
 Half-day and full-day trips are available to Rainbow Bridge National Monument, Utah, which is about 50 miles from Wahweap.
 Trips on the San Juan River leave from Mexican Hat and Bluff, Utah.

-Admission, valid for up to 7 days, is $25 (per private vehicle); $20 (per person arriving by motorcycle); $12 (per person arriving by foot or bicycle).
+Admission, valid for up to 7 days, is $25 (per private vehicle); $20 (per motorcycle); $12 (per person ages 16+ arriving by foot or bicycle).
 An annual pass is $50.
 An additional use fee of $30 is charged for one motorized water vessel and is valid for up to 7 days.
 Tours of the Glen Canyon Dam, departing from the Carl Hayden Visitor Center, are $5.

 For further information contact the Superintendent, Glen Canyon National Recreation Area; phone (928) 608-6200.

 GEM DescriptionArizona and Utah share this 1.25-million-acre recreation area along the Colorado River, where man-made Lake Powell is the main attraction; boating, fishing, water skiing, hiking and camping are a few of the activities to be enjoyed here.